Sheredwolf87/SearchTerm/README.md

 • Ability to save previously loaded in engines

-• has custom naming abilites
+• has custom naming abilites (Search Engine only)

 For information on how to create the ini files for the search engines check the Wiki this repo also has a handful of example scripts